Wadden12/Wadden12/README.md

 - 📫 How to reach me ...michaelwadden12@gmail.com
 - My Name is Mike Wadden
 - Before switching to a tech career i was a operations manager for 10 years.
-- While i did enjoy working on efficiency.
+- While i did enjoy working on efficiency and buisness operations.
 Software development is where my passion is.
 - I Have a buisness degree from Memorial Unverisity of Newfoundland.

 <!---